Aamna Mohdin is The Guardian’s Community Affairs Correspondent, where she covers race and inequality.

 Jenna Corderoy is a reporter for openDemocracy’s investigations team.
-She specialises in obtaining documents under the Freedom of Information Act, and has brought several (and successful) FOI challenges at the tribunal.
+She specialises in obtaining documents under the Freedom of Information Act, and has brought several (and successful) FOIA challenges at tribunal.

 Jolene Tan is an experienced communications professional and novelist (two books and counting) who joined Trase in 2021.
 She leads Trase’s communications work.
 Before joining Trase, Jolene worked for a decade on research and policy communications in Singapore, with a particular focus on equalities and human rights.

 Jonathan Stoneman is a freelance trainer.
 He previously worked for BBC World Service for many years, as a reporter, producer, later as editor and finally as Head of World Service Training at Bush House.